AshleyBrown11/Project-1/README.md

 CSS was used to create the grid and style the game.

-Javascript was used to add arrow functions, arrays, sounds, and eventlisteners in order for us to be able to play the 2 player game.
+Javascript was used to add conditional statements, array methods, sounds, and eventlisteners in order for us to be able to play the 2 player game.

 ## Requirements
 1. Must Be a two player game(against another player or computer)